IntelliSOFT-Consulting/digital_square_notice_d_wp4/README.md

 # digital_square_notice_d
-A repository for all artifacts related to the Digital Square Notice D project on Integrated Patient-level reporting
+A repository for all artifacts related to the Digital Square Notice D project on Integrated Patient-level indicator reporting